Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Harrods is a large department store located in the high-end neighbourhood of Knightsbridge and is the most popular shopping destination of London’s extremely wealthy residents.

 However, even if you’re not looking to fork out £2,000 on a new Gucci bag, Harrods is a great place for a spot of window shopping.
 You can wander through the floors of gorgeous designer clothes, play with the latest tech on the technology floor (my favourite area) and grab a pastry at the luxurious food court.

 Cosy up with a coffee and cake in one of London’s cutest cafes

-When you quickly need to escape a little bit of drizzle outside, there’s nothing quite like diving into one of London’s many cute and cosy cafes for a warming coffee and delicious dessert.
+When you quickly need to escape a little bit of drizzle outside, there’s nothing quite like diving into one of London’s many cute cafes.

 Check out my other post for London’s prettiest pink cafes you should definitely visit.